inet-framework/inet/doc/src/users-guide/ch-queueing.rst

    parameterizable with an :cpp:`IPacketClassifierFunction`

 -  :ned:`PriorityClassifier`: classifies packets to the first non-full output
+-  :ned:`WrrClassifier`: classifies packets in a weighted round-robin manner
 -  :ned:`LabelClassifier`: classifies packets based on the attached labels
 -  :ned:`MarkovClassifier`: classifies packets based on the state of a Markov process
 -  :ned:`UserPriorityClassifier`: classifies packets based on the attached :cpp:`UserPriorityReq`